eclipse-pass/main/.github/ISSUE_TEMPLATE/standard-issue.md

 ---

+# Prerequisites

-Please answer the following questions for yourself before submitting an issue.
+Please answer the following questions for yourself before submitting an issue:
+  * Is the title clear and understandable at a glance?
+  * Is a label present if appropriate?

+Labels are not required for all tickets, but they are helpful for prioritization.
+Please check the labels drop-down to see if any of the pre-set labels work for your ticket.

 **YOU SHOULD DELETE THE PREREQUISITES SECTION.**

-# Prerequisites

-- [ ] Is the title clear and understandable at a glance?
-- [ ] Is a label present?

 # What?